brownieboy/kendo-systemjs/README.md

 ###Possible Causes
 This is, I think, something to do with Kendo's hard dependency on jQuery.
+Specifically, how Kendo expects jQuery to be available as global object, attached to the browser's own global, i.e. the *window* object.